hoangduytran/blender-manual/manual/modeling/texts/properties.rst

    :Panel:     :menuselection:`Properties --> Font --> Text Boxes`

 Text boxes (or frames) allow you to distribute the text among rectangular areas within a single text object.
-An arbitrary number of freely positionable and re-sizable text frames are allowed per text object.
+An arbitrary number of freely movable and re-sizable text frames are allowed per text object.

 The text flows continuously from the lowest-numbered frame to the highest-numbered frame with text inside each frame word-wrapped.